 Marcella previously acted as a national producer and reporter for CBC Television News, where she worked on a variety of programs, including CBC News: Sunday, Canada Now, The National, and Face to Face with Neil Macdonald.
 Marcella has worked as a communications consultant and staff person for a wide variety of corporate, political, and not-for-profit clients in both Ottawa and Vancouver.

 Marcella has served as a communications strategist in both federal and provincial NDP war rooms.
 She was also the communications chair for Mayor Gregor Roberston and Vision Vancouver's successful 2008 campaign, and served as the communications director for their 2011 re-election effort.
-Outside of work, Marcella volunteers her services as the Vice-President of the Contemporary Art Gallery and Vice-Chair of the Dr. Peter AIDS Foundation.
+Outside of work, Marcella volunteers her services as the President of the Board of the Contemporary Art Gallery.

 Marcella received an Honours B.A. in Political Science from Carleton University.